 - Match your water temperature to the temperature of the soil or leaf zone where the tea is to be applied.

-- The microbes that are cultivated in your compost or garden teas are more likely to remain active when applied to the soil or a leaf surface that is a similar temperature as your tea.
+- The microbes that are cultivated in your compost teas are more likely to remain active when applied to the soil or a leaf surface that is a similar temperature as your tea.

 Ensuring A Quality Extraction: